wmckerrow/RepProfile/manual.md

 ##Collecting repeat reads

 ##Candidate alignment bam
 As RepProfile does compute a sum across all alignments, it needs a set of candidate alignments as input.
-This alignments should be in bam format.
+These alignments should be in bam format.
 The bam must by sorted by name.
 Alternate alignments can be either given as XA tags or as new lines.
 The script utilities/make_candidate_alignments.sh will use bwa to create a candidate alignment bam that includes alignments with any number of A to G changes but at most four non A to G mismatches.
 The first three lines of the script specify the fastq and fasta files to align.

 ##Parsing the candidate bam file
 Before a profile can be estimated, the bam file is parsed and the alignments are split into pickle files.
 Only alignments that are concordant and overlap part of the repeat (not the flanking) are retained.
 Reads with no such alignments are discarded.
 The bam parsing is done by main/parse_PEbam_for_RepProfile.py.
 For example: